JeffreyThompson1/Project-2/README.md

 - Circle: Radius ranging from 2px at Zoom11 to 12px at Zoom18.
 This changes the size of the circles to better match the size of the roads.

 - Colour: A medium/dark orange colour was selected with approximately 33% opacity.
 This was to reflect the nature of traffic incidents (traditionally warm colours on maps) as well as allowing the underlying map to be seen through the circles

+# Project-3

+-Turf.js was added to the webmap

+-School and Hospital data were loaded as geoJSON features (Popups were bound to the features as they were added

+-An "onclick" function was added to school features that found its nearest hospital feature using turf.nearest(schoolFeature, hospitals)